-The proposed specialist resource base on the site of Severn Primary School would serve pupils in the south of Cardiff and would reduce the distance travelled to school for children in this area of the city who require placement in a specialist resource base and who currently travel to other areas of the city.
+The proposed specialist resource base on the site of Ysgol Gyfun Gymraeg Plasmawr could reduce the distance travelled to school for children in the western area of the city who require placement in a specialist resource base and who currently travel to other areas of the city.

-The Council applies the two-mile statutory qualifying walking distance criteria for pupils to qualify for free home to school transport to primary schools, including special schools and specialist resource base facilities.
-Pupils attending the specialist resource base at Severn Primary School who live within two miles of the school would not qualify for free transport unless this is necessary to meet their individual learning needs.
+The Council applies the three-mile statutory qualifying walking distance criteria for pupils to qualify for free home to school transport to secondary schools, including special schools and specialist resource base facilities.
+Pupils attending the specialist resource base at Ysgol Gyfun Gymraeg Plasmawr who live within three miles of the school would not qualify for free transport unless this is necessary to meet their individual learning needs and social issues.